Both the Mizuno Pro 223 and JPX 921 Forged are top-notch iron sets, but they differ in some significant ways.

 Design

 The Mizuno Pro 223 immediately caught my attention due to its traditional muscle back design.
-The small head size and thin topline give the irons a clean, classic appearance at the address, which is what I like in my irons.
+The small head size and thin topline give the irons a clean, classic appearance at address, which is what I like in my irons.

 These irons are obviously made for precise shot-making and control because they have no offset and a small cavity back.